 Recover-max after recoverable-broadcast:

 1. From recoverability of recoverable-broadcast: At least $n-f$ parties sent "<echo", v, Z>.
-Let’s denote the set of these parties as $ W $ (for the “write set”).
+Let’s denote the set of these parties as $ W $ (for the write-quorum).

 2. Progression of Echoes: At view $u$, parties in $ W $ send echoes from views that are at least $ v $ (and possibly from higher views if they’ve encountered them).

-4. Primary chooses the highest: Because of the non-empty intersection between $ W $ and $ R $ the primary receives recover messages that indicate echoes from a view of at least $ v $ (or higher because it chooses the highest and there may be others).
+4. Primary chooses the highest: Because of the non-empty intersection between $ W $ and $ R $ the primary receives recover messages that indicate echoes from a view of at least $ v $.
+Note that the view may be higher since (1) the party in the intersection may have a higher view echo, or the set $W$ contains some higher higher view echo.
 The primary then chooses the value associated with the highest view number.

 The Paxos outer shell protocol (repeated from above for readability)